 Which leads me to the communication pages.
 I use them to write back and forth with the families.
 When the front gets filled, I pop it out and file it.
 Again, this is to save time by not needing to flip and check for notes.

 Behind those pages is another sheet protector.
 My school sends out a monthly school calendar/lunch money.
 I slide that in each month so it’s always handy-dandy for the families to access.
 On the other side I slide in a data sheet to track student grades so their progress is available to the families at all times.

 The back pocket is for items that are to be “left at home.”
 I highly suggest you come up with a routine for sending specific items home and you may even want to consider putting a label onto this pocket outlining this routine.

-As a teacher I found that when I sent things home on a Friday they were never looked at as evidenced by them still being in the folder on Monday.
-As a parent I confirmed this to be true when I found myself tossing the bags in the corner on Friday afternoons and getting my weekend on.
-On Mondays we scramble around to find the bags and get out the door.
+As a teacher, I found that when I sent things home on a Friday, they were never looked at as evidenced by them still being in the folder on Monday.
+As a parent, I confirmed this to be true when I found myself tossing the bags in the corner on Friday afternoons and getting my weekend on.
+On Mondays, we scramble around to find the bags and get out the door.

-On Monday afternoons I send home all of the graded work (work that I’ve either assigned a grade to OR work that I have used as an informal assessment and written feedback onto).
-This is the ONLY day it goes home so parents know to look for it.
+And so based on that logic, I send home all of the graded work on Monday afternoons.
+This includes work that I’ve either assigned a grade to or work that I have used as an informal assessment and written feedback onto.
+This is the ONLY day it goes home, so parents know to look for it.